Legnatbird/Spanish-Configs/README.md

 </div>

 # How to install
-Just download the zip file and extract it in your Pluginsfolder.
+Just download the zip file and extract it in your Plugins folder.
 # What I changed

 - **Display-Back-Summoner-Names:** Changed the language to spanish, and add some css.